dmytro-feshchenko/java-patterns-learn/README.md

 - com.technoboom.WeatherStationStandard - uses Java Core Observable classes
 - com.technoboom.SwingObserverSample - sample with Swing Action Listeners and GUI

+## 3. Decorator
+Description:
+Allows behavior to be added to an individual object, either statically or dynamically, without affecting a behavior of the other objects from the same class.

+Packages:
+- com.technoboom.StarbuzzCoffee

 ## Resources:
 1. Eric Freeman & Elisabeth Robson "Head First Design Patterns" (https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124)